Presented on November 7, 2013

 These results are really heavily personalized based on your own personal search history, the location you’re searching from, your social connections and the content associated with Google+ and your social connection’s content shared on Google+ and other places.
 So, that’s what most people are seeing if they’re signed into any Google service.
 And there are many hundreds of millions, I believe, on Gmail right now globally.

 All right, let’s take a look at a personalized search result versus a non-personalized search result.
-On the left, you see a result for a search on one of our account managers here at Search Mojo, Scott Garrett.
+On the left, you see a result for a search on one of our account managers here at Marketing Mojo, Scott Garrett.
 You can see at the top, a knowledge graph result for Scott for his Google+ page.
 You can see postings about Scott’s blog posts.
 And you can even see his Twitter ID there.

 That’s what the personalized look of a search result on his name looks like when I’m logged in and I’m on the Search Plus Your World results.
 If I go to the non-personalized results, Congressman Scott Garrett, who I believe is from New Jersey, dominates the whole entire page.